How to Convert Figma to Code: React, HTML, Vue, and JS

 }

-Animating Elements: React supports animations using CSS transitions or popular libraries like React Spring or Framer Motion.
+React supports animations via CSS transitions or popular libraries such as React Spring or Framer Motion.
 Animations can enhance user experience by adding visual appeal and feedback:

 import React from 'react';